bslevin/Cook-With-Us/README.md

 # Cook With Us

-## Fictional website for a cooking course in Northern Spain with a Michelin star chef.
+## Site overview
+### Fictional website

+> Cook with Us is 3 individual cooking courses, run throughout the year in Northern Spain.
+The host is a a well established chef who's restaurant holds 2 Michelin stars.

+> The site is aimed at mid-level and established chefs, as the opportunity to learn with an established Chef in a personalised environment.
+> The website is an area to showcase what the course entails, to those who are curious to learn from this Chef.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/responsiveness.png?raw=true)